fbpx

 LATEST NEWS

-What Does Third Party Boat Insurance Cover (and What It Doesn’t!)
+What Does Third-Party Boat Insurance Cover in the UK

 Third-party liability insurance covers you if there is any damage caused to other boats.
 This type of boat insurance policy should also cover you if the damage caused any physical harm.
 It will cover the boat owner, crew, and even guests.
 In total, it will cover: